NonoHM/hackng/README.md

 # hackng

 This is a command line tool to convert HackMD markdown files to PDF format, with the ability to download images linked in the markdown files and replace the links with the downloaded image names.

 /!\ Important /!\

-For now, the hackmd notes should be published in order for the tool to download the images.
+For now, the hackmd notes should be published or with anyone read permissions in order for the tool to download the images.

 ## Installation